Ronnie Dennis

 The claimant was a 61-year-old woman of Indian ethnic origin, who had been employed by a software solutions company as an Account Manager.
 She resigned when her two key accounts were reallocated to younger, white men, and brought claims for constructive dismissal, discrimination/ harassment and victimisation.
 The Tribunal upheld her claim for constructive unfair dismissal, but dismissed her Equality Act claims by a 2:1 majority.
 Ronnie acted for the claimant at the 7-day hearing.
 Read more about the case here.

-Trade Union detriment and disability discrimination
+Tribunal dismisses claims for trade union detriment and disability discrimination

 (June 2022)

-The claimant was a Trade Union representative who claimed he had been victimised and dismissed for Trade Union activities.
+The claimant was a trade union representative who claimed he had been victimised and dismissed for Trade Union activities.
 He also claimed he had been discriminated against because of something arising from his depression/ anxiety, and that his employer failed to make reasonable adjustments by requiring him to carry out a particular role.
 The Tribunal found his dismissal was procedurally unfair but that he would have been dismissed in any event, and rejected all other claims.
 Ronnie acted for the employer at the 4-day hearing.

 Council Chief Executive wrongfully dismissed